Also known as:

 Colour Adult:

 Both adults in general green, yellow all over head and throat; neck and upper breast olive; a few yellow and red feathers on thighs; yellow lesser wing coverts, bases of the feathers red; bend of wing, carpal edge, underwing coverts, axillary feathers and sides of underparts red; tail green tipped with blue.
-Bill horn in colour.
+Beak horn in colour.
 Eye ring white, eye dark brown.

 Colour Juvenile: